tedsluis/genai-proxy/README.md

 ## Build & Run instructions

-Clone this repo in your home directory en follow one of the instructions below:
+Clone this repo in your home directory and follow one of the instructions below:

 * Build & Run (rootless)
 * Build & Run as a systemd Service